parane/web-development/suprises/Readme.md

 ![Alt Text](asset/err.gif)

-Lets see some obvious errors and how can we mitigate ?
+Lets see some silent(suprise) errors which  do not trigger any kind of reporting, but fail in runtime and how can we mitigate ?

 ## ASI Automatic insert of semicolons ##